scoconno/scoconno.github.io/metaphysics/final.md

 Pick one of the questions below and write a standard research paper for it.
 The paper must be appropriately structured, have a clear thesis statement, include citations and a bibliography, and generally conform to the standard norms of an intermediate college level course.

-You will be assessed on how you use the reading that was assigned for the topic (as well as any other *academic* sources you would like to use).
+You will be assessed on how you use the reading that was assigned for the topic as well as any other *academic* sources you use.
+Use only sources found the course website.
 Reddit, wikipedia, quora, blogs, etc., are obviously not academic sources and you will be penalized if you use them--I use software to check papers for such use.

-You should devote significant time to researching your topic.
-Start early.
-Ask the librarians for help to identify material.
-Discuss drafts and ideas for your paper with me---see my website for office hours.

 **Important details:**

 + Word count: 1000--1250 words.
 Note that your word count does not include the bibliography, headers, or citations.
 It includes only the body of your paper.
-+ Due date: 12/18/2017 at noon through Blackboard.
-+ Point: 20 points towards your final grade.
 + Citation style: use MLA, Chicago, or APA.
 It's up to you, but be consistent throughout.

 ---